Last modified: 01/11/2021

 What is a COA?

 Before a CBD product is made available for sale, a sample of the product’s batch is sent to a third-party accredited laboratory for testing.
-Once testing is completed, the laboratory issues a COA.
+Once testing is completed, the laboratory issues a COA, short for Certificate of Analysis.

 Transparent brands will provide you with access to the lab report for the batch of your CBD product as a way for you to verify the content and that it’s safe to use.
 Those that don’t, well, buyer beware.